Log in

 For example.

-Michael runs a pet store.
+Michael works in a pet store.

-And he decides to create a social media account about dog training.
+He decides to create a social media account about dog training.

 He talks about his job at the pet store so people view him as credible.